MARTA offers COVID testing at two stations

 MARTA and local governments will offer COVID-19 testing near two transit stations.

-The agency is partnering with DeKalb and Fulton counties to offer testing at:
+The agency is partnering with Brookhaven and Fulton County to offer testing at:

 *The long-term parking lot at Brookhaven station, 4047 Peachtree Road, NE, Atlanta.
 The site will begin offering testing Thursday and will be open from 9 a.m. to 5 p.m. weekdays except Wednesday, and from 9 a.m. to 4 p.m. on weekends.
 The site can accommodate drive-up and walk-up customers, and tests can be administered to anyone six months and older.